-A copy of one of the letters I sent to the Yankees in October 1991, when I was 16 years old.
+Below is one of the original letters that I sent to the Yankees in October 1991, when I was 16 years old.
 This was shortly after it occurred to me while watching a game from the bleachers that someone might be able to apply to be a batboy, and before I understood it was naive to expect a response.
 I mailed copies to everyone in the Yankees front office who I imagined might be involved in bat boy hiring, from George Steinbrenner on down to the field manager Stump Merrill.
-Looking back, my favorite part is the dual signature line at the bottom — my best attempt at age 16 to project to the General Manager of the New York Yankees that I meant business!
+Looking back, my favorite part is the handwritten dual signature line at the bottom — my best attempt at age 16 to project to the General Manager of the New York Yankees that I meant business!

 A New York Times profile published in September 1993, just before I left the Yankees to begin college.